tigerbeetle/tigerbeetle/docs/coding/recipes/balance-bounds.md

 What if you want an account's balance to stay between an upper and a lower bound?

 This is possible to check atomically using a set of linked transfers.
+(Note: with the `must_not_exceed` flag invariants, an account is guaranteed to never violate those invariants.
+This maximum balance approach must be enforced per-transfer -- it is possible to exceed the limit simply by not enforcing it for a particular transfer.)

 ## Preconditions